 Dang Thong Phong was born in 1935.
 He started his Martial Arts career from Han Bai Duong Vietnamese Shaolin Kung-fu and Judo and from 1958 he added Aikido and Taekwondo to the list of his favourite activities and he continues to follow his choices even now, after almost 60 years.

 If you ever tried to find some good educational videos about ukemi – there’s a good chance that you stopped looking right when Donovans Meeting the Mat explanations were found.
 This is what happened to me.
-You may get no idea why it’s attractive but you get the feel that everything should work like that.
-It’s the softness of falls and smooth moves are making the feeling.
+You may get no idea why it’s attractive but you will get the feel that everything should work just like that because of the softness and smoothness of the moves.

 Tking som Vassilis Nykteris is holds a 5th dan and is based in Greece.
 He’s running a bigest dojo there and is represanting Aikido Aikikai of the country, founded Aikido Academy of Athens and Aikido Academy of Cyprus.
 Continue reading “Vassilis Nykteris”